Causes of Muscle Cramps

 To find relief in the case of leg cramps, flex the toes upward, immediately, then alternately flex and point the toes.
 The patient should repeat this motion until they begin to experience relief.
 If these leg cramps happen at night, getting up and walking around briefly may help to improve circulation.
 The patient should not perform too many tasks when they get up, as the stimulation could make falling back asleep more difficult.
 One stretch would be to stand, putting the leg which is not cramped in front, with the cramped leg behind, bending the knee of the front leg, and stretching the cramped calf.
 It may be helpful for some patients to balance on a wall.

 Another type of stretch would be to stand straight, with the feet apart (hip width), holding onto a wall with the arms shoulder-width apart, and then leaning forward on bent elbows to stretch both calves.

-One way to prevent muscle cramps is to wear shoes which feature proper arch support and cushioned footbeds.
+Another way to prevent muscle cramps is to wear shoes which feature proper arch support and cushioned foot beds.
 Some people may need compression stockings.
 It may help to use a pillow to prop up the knees in bed.